hassanshamim/civicu-pythonii-fall-2017/lessons/14-advanced-python/A tour of Advanced Python Features.md

-For simple context managers, you can use the `@contextmanager` decorator to write your context manager as a single function.
+For simple use cases, you can use the `@contextmanager` decorator to write your context manager as a single function.

 ```python
 from time import time